kkots/ggxrd_hitbox_overlay_2211/README.md

 ; landing animation of any move, or after 15 frames of starting a move. showPunishMessageOnWhiff = false

+; Specify true or false.
+; When P1 punishes P2, the 'Punish' message will be displayed on P2's side, ; and vice versa.
+; This setting only matters at all if "showPunishMessageOnBlock" or "showPunishMessageOnWhiff" are enabled. swapPlayerSideForPunishMessage = false

+; Specify color in hexadecimal format AARRGGBB.
+; This is the color of the 'Punish' message when it first begins to exist.
+This color should be fully transparent.
+; The color will blend into "punishMessageMaxHighlightColor".
+; This setting only matters at all if "showPunishMessageOnBlock" or "showPunishMessageOnWhiff" are enabled. punishMessageAppearColor = 00FFFFFF

+; Specify color in hexadecimal format AARRGGBB.
+; This is the color of the 'Punish' message at the peak of when it's first appearing.
+; The color will blend into "punishMessageColor".
+; This setting only matters at all if "showPunishMessageOnBlock" or "showPunishMessageOnWhiff" are enabled. punishMessageMaxHighlightColor = FFFFFFFF

+; Specify color in hexadecimal format AARRGGBB.
+; This is the color of the 'Punish' message at the peak of when it's first appearing.
+; The color will blend into "punishMessageDisappearColor".
+; This setting only matters at all if "showPunishMessageOnBlock" or "showPunishMessageOnWhiff" are enabled. punishMessageColor = FFFFFF00

+; Specify color in hexadecimal format AARRGGBB.
+; This is the color of the 'Punish' message when it disappears.
+This color should be fully transparent.
+; This is the final color the message will take before ceasing to exist.
+; This setting only matters at all if "showPunishMessageOnBlock" or "showPunishMessageOnWhiff" are enabled. punishMessageDisappearColor = 00FFFF00

 ; A keyboard shortcut.
 ; Pressing this shortcut will add a new sprite when inside the hitbox editor and hitbox editing mode is active. hitboxEditAddSpriteHotkey =